 I entered the medical school, unsure of what I wanted to pursue.
 Embryology fascinated me, but I wanted a more challenging field, so I kept my options open.
 I love working with people.
 But I also enjoy working with my hands.
 Thankfully, the first rotation of my third year was obstetrics and gynecology (ob/gyn) and I got hooked right away.
 I immediately looked for research opportunities and got involved in a clinical study that investigated birth defects caused by a vegan diet.
 Nutrition, health, and wellness are subjects that appeal to me ever since and they seemed to fit me.
 While my research is still ongoing, my experience with my team taught me how to evaluate, stay objective, and analyze data critically.
 Our research findings point thus far to the negative effects of vegan diets on newborn patients.
 This bolsters one of my goals to raise awareness regarding the importance of nutrition and diet, which hopefully will make its way to my practice in the future.

-In case you are looking for this kind of task in other fields, such as pharmacy personal statements, personal statement for nursing school, personal statement pharmacy, etc, you will find them in our library.
+In case you are looking for this kind of task in other fields, such as pharmacy personal statements or law school personal statement examples, you will find them in our library.

 A few last thoughts